greggman/HappyFunTimes/docs/hft-development.md

 Title: HappyFunTimes Development
-Description: Working on HappyFunTimes itself (not happyfuntimes games)
+Description: Working on HappyFunTimes itself (not the games)

 This is a few tips for working on HappyFunTimes itself.
 If you're making a game there's probably no reason for you to read this document.
-This is mostly notes to myself and whoever else is working on HappyFunTimes itself.

 ## Environment Variables